Car Insurance Fraud: Types, Penalties & What Happens If You're Caught

 Can I go to jail for filing a fake insurance claim?

 Absolutely.
 Filing a fake or fraudulent insurance claim is a criminal offense in every U.S. state.
 Depending on the dollar amount and circumstances, it can be charged as either a misdemeanor or felony.
 Felony convictions can result in multi-year prison sentences, and staging an accident that causes injury or death can carry mandatory minimum sentences with no option for probation.
-Federal charges may also apply if the fraud involves mail, wire communications, or crosses state lines.
+Federal charges may also apply if the fraud involves mail, wire communications, or crosses state lines — carrying up to 20 to 30 years in federal prison.

 Does reporting car insurance fraud protect me from higher premiums?

-Reporting fraud doesn't directly protect your own rates, but it contributes to reducing industry-wide fraud losses that ultimately inflate everyone's premiums — costing honest drivers an estimated $400–$900 per year.
-On a personal level, if you witness a staged accident or fraudulent scheme targeting you, reporting it promptly can protect you from being falsely implicated and can prevent the fraudsters from succeeding.
+Reporting fraud doesn't directly lower your own rate, but it contributes to reducing industry-wide fraud losses that inflate everyone's premiums — costing honest drivers an estimated $400–$900 per year in auto insurance alone.
+On a personal level, if you witness a staged accident or a fraudulent scheme targeting you, reporting it promptly can protect you from being falsely implicated.
 Contact the NICB at 1-800-TEL-NICB or your state's Department of Insurance to file a report anonymously.

 Compare Car Insurance Rates in Ohio